Zoom vs. Microsoft Teams: Which One to Choose in 2024

 Microsoft Teams meeting recordings are automatically saved in the meeting chat and sent via email to all invitees, making it easy to access without any extra steps.

 The recordings are stored in the Cloud with a generous 1 TB of space (per user) even on the Business Basic plan, ensuring plenty of room for storing important meetings and company documentation.
-Additionally, Teams integrates with other Microsoft tools, including a built-in Wiki for organizing and storing company processes.
+Additionally, Teams integrates with other Microsoft tools, such as Microsoft 365 backup solution, including a built-in Wiki for organizing and storing company processes.

 On the other hand, Zoom recording features require a bit more manual effort.
 While recordings are saved locally or in the Cloud, you'll need to manually share them with attendees.
 Zoom offers 5-10 GB of Cloud storage on most plans, but unlimited storage is only available with the Enterprise plan.